RnD-sandbox/image-sharing/scripts/README.md

 - Custom OS images loaded into a COS bucket
 - IBM cloud enterprise account
 - Target IBM Cloud account linked to the enterprise account with 'Trusted Profiles'
-- Trget account IDs or the name of an account group
+- Target account IDs or the name of an account group
 - Python 3.x installed on your machine.
 - `config.yaml` file with the required configuration.